Old Man Yells at iCloud

 Respect the Files

 1. Just as an aside, a not-so-dissimilar organizational problem exists in Settings.
-Settings frustrates for organization, and for how parts of the Settings panes don’t even function or look the same.
+Settings frustrates anyone with its poor orgnaization, and for how parts of the Settings panes don’t even function or look the same.
 A defense of Bad Mac Settings is that people “just search” which is the same dismissal people give for bad file management.
 However, if you search in Bad Mac Settings for “Desktop & Documents” it returns zero results.
-If you search for “iCloud” you get several results, and the one you want is “Apps Using iCloud” (because iCloud Drive is an “app”) and then where it says “iCloud Drive” there’s a right-aligned “On >” You might think that just takes you to a toggle to pick between On or Off, since that’s all the nuance they chose to offer, but it opens a modal dialog that grays out the settings (not a navigation to like “>” implies) and then you can see “Desktop & Documents Folders” which has a toggle and explanation.
+If you search for “iCloud” you get several results, and the one you want is “Apps Using iCloud” (because iCloud Drive is an “app”) and then where it says “iCloud Drive” there’s a right-aligned “On >” You might think that just takes you to a toggle to pick between On or Off, since that’s all the nuance they chose to offer, but it opens a modal dialog that grays-out the settings (not a navigation to another “page” like “>” implies), and then you can see “Desktop & Documents Folders” which has a toggle and explanation.
 There is a “Sync this Mac” toggle right above that, but that’s for iCloud Drive to have its synced folder on the Mac, it’s not syncing the actual Mac, because why would you do that when you can sync Desktop & Document Folders.
 But whatever, people just find exactly what they need using search so no need to bother with organization or interface design!

 2024-06-29 16:00:00